 Justin W. Hart

-In my current work, I work on CHARM (Collaborative Human-Focused Assistive Robotics for Manufacturing).
+Previously, I was a postdoctoral fellow at the CARIS Lab at the University of British Columbia where I war advised by Professor Elizabeth Croft.
+There, I worked on CHARM (Collaborative Human-Focused Assistive Robotics for Manufacturing).
 The goal of collaborative manufacturing is to break down the barriers in factories that separate robots from humans, allowing them to safely work alongside one another.
-In CHARM, my role is to develop the mechanisms that will allow humans and robots to clearly, naturally communicate with one another, enabling them to quickly, safely, and effectively work together.
+Similar to my work at UT Austin, my role was to develop mechanisms to allow humans and robots to clearly, naturally communicate with one another, enabling them to quickly, safely, and effectively work together.

 Descriptions of my work have appeared in New Scientist, BBC News, Business Standard, CBS SmartPlanet, El Mundo, and GE's Focus Forward Films.
 I also gave a talk at Ideacity which can be viewed online and a talk at Creative Mornings Vancouver which can also be viewed online.